 What Size Heat Pump Do I Need?

-Heat pumps vary in size but the average home will need between with an output between 4 kW to 16 kW.
 Air source and ground source heat pumps are given output ratings in kilowatts (kW) which represent how powerful a heat pump is.
 As a general rule, the bigger your home, the higher the heat pump's output needs to be.

 We conducted some industry research and found the following size recommendations to provide you with a rough guide.